DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S3/64x32_RGBMatrix/README.md

 ### Adafruit Feather ESP32-S3 + 64x32 RGB Matrix + RGB Matrix Featherwing
 The code in here doesn't differ from the default RGB Matrix Featherwing M0/M4/RP2040 learn guide code.

 This was a test to confirm the combination of these components work well together.

-My simpletest code does not include wifi.
-It's a simple hardware test only.
+The simpletest code does not include wifi.
+It's a hardware test only.

 Note: If you forget to hook up the external power supply to your Matrix panel only red LED's will work.
 Found that out the hard way. :P